-In addition to weekly visits by magicians, music therapists and pet therapy dogs, the Pediatric Unit schedules holiday visitors, musicians, librarians and other entertainers to share a smile with patients and families.
+In addition to weekly visits by magicians, music therapists and pet therapy dogs, the Pediatric Unit schedules holiday visitors, musicians, librarians, Stony Brook University's athletes, visits from MagicAid and others to share a smile with patients and families.
 Child Life Specialists and staff also make every effort to celebrate birthdays, holidays and other special events with the children in the hospital.

 Activity areas designed specifically for children’s different needs are available to patients.
 Medical procedures are not permitted in any of the activity areas, which are considered to be a child’s “safe haven” within the hospital.

 The Main Playroom is available to patients of all ages and is equipped with many toys, games, arts and crafts materials, books, music and more.

 A separate playroom is set aside for those children unable to attend activities in the Main Playroom due to reverse isolation.
 Children who are immunosuppressed can play safely in this smaller playroom and enjoy any of the same activities available in the Main Playroom.
 For patients who are 12 years and older, a Teen Lounge is designed to meet the needs of the adolescent population.
 Computers with Internet access and video games are just a few of the highlights.
 Both of these playrooms are opened as needed.

 The preadmission tour takes children on a multisensory journey through areas of the hospital